 How long does a tsunami last?
 A tsunami can approximately last for 5 minutes up to 2 hours.
 In some cases, it can continue for days, depending on location, and reaching its peak often a couple of hours after the arrival.

 A Must Read: What Are The Best Mountain House Meals?

 You will find about the science behind tsunami in this short read and what makes them one of the deadliest natural disasters ever existed.

 What Is A Tsunami?

 It is a result of an earthquake below or near the ocean floor.
-This force of nature creates a wave that radiates outward in all different directions away from their original sources.
-It is sometimes crossing the entire ocean basins.
+This force of nature creates a wave that radiates outward in all different directions away from their sources.

 Compared to regular wind waves, a tsunami is a massive force where the whole water column moves from the ocean floor to the ocean surface.